 The secret to happiness?
 Some say it’s money, others say fame.
 But the research says that feeling more joy, energy, and all around happiness on a consistent basis comes down to one simple practice: gratitude.
-A series of groundbreaking studies from UC Berkeley found that those who regularly practice gratitude experience a wealth of benefits, from stronger immune systems to high levels of positive emotions.
+A series of groundbreaking studies conducted by gratitude expert, Robert Emmons, Ph.D., of the University of California, found that those who regularly practice gratitude experience a wealth of benefits, from stronger immune systems to high levels of positive emotions.

 Gratitude becomes a practice when we purposefully pay attention to and reflect on all of the things we are thankful for—for some, this means keeping a gratitude journal, for others it may simply be a mental choice.

 Sounds simple, right?
 Well, chances are, like most of us, your moments of gratitude happen only once in awhile—on a special holiday or when something monumental happens, like the birth of a child or the purchase of a new home.